What are inner tubes?

 Inner tubes vary in size depending on the circumference of the wheel, and the width of the tyre:

 - Wheel Diameter/Circumference: Depending on whether your bike is a road bike, touring bike, mountain bike, or child's bike, the diameter and circumference of the wheel can vary.
 Then, within these categories there are further sub-divisions, such as 26 inch, 27.5 inch and the 29ers commonly used in mountain bikes.

 - Tyre Width: To add to the variety, you also have different tyre widths.
 There are wide road tyres and narrow road tyres, wide downhill mountain bike tyres and narrow cross-country mountain bike tyres.
 Get the wrong size, and you could have too much tube to fit inside the tyre, or too small an inner tube to fill it out.

 So how do you know what size you need?

 There are two fool-proof ways to ensure you get the right inner tube size:

 - Check your tyre sidewalls: The best way is to look at the markings on the sidewall of your tyre.
 Printed onto the tyre should be something like "700x23c" on a road bike, or "29x1.9" on a mountain bike.
 The first number in this sequence refers to the circumference of the wheel, the latter refers to the width of the tyre.
 Additional markings on the tyre sidewall may include the International Standards Organisation (ISO) size.
 This would look like "23-622" for a 700x23c tyre, or "50-559" for a 26"x1.9" tyre.

-- Check your bike's specifications: The other way to identify your wheel and tyre size is to look at the product page of your bike.
+- Check your bike's specifications: The other way to identify your wheel and tyre size is to look at the specs of your bike which you should be able to find on the manufacturer's website.
 Assuming you haven't changed the specification from when you originally bought the bike, then look for the tyre size in the product description, such as "Tyres: Continental UltraSport 700x25c".

 Valve type - Schrader or Presta